 Learning the Art of Making Offerings in Ubud

-Life in Bali is imbued with rituals – religious, spiritual and social; complicated and simple – from consulting the Balinese calendar to the daily offerings made at Hindu temples.
+Life in Bali is imbued with rituals – religious, spiritual and social; complicated and simple – from consulting the Balinese calendar to the daily offerings of incense and flowers made at Hindu and Buddhist temples.

 The offering or banten is the only demonstration of their spirituality that we’re able to witness and it’s wonderful to be given the privilege to watch – from the respectful placement of the offerings on the shrine to the lighting of the incense sticks and wafting of the fragrant smoke.

 Our peek into this daily ritual piqued my interest so much so that when Terence enrolled in a gamelan class, I signed up for a workshop to learn about this Hindu ritual and the sacred art of making offerings.

 We had loved visiting the Agun Rai Museum of Art (ARMA) at Ubud, as much for its tranquil tropical gardens as for its stupendous collection of Balinese art, so that when we saw that they offered a programme of cultural workshops, we put our names down straight away.

 However, as with the instructor who gave Terence music ‘lessons’, the English vocabulary of the lovely woman assigned to teach us how to make offerings was limited to “like this” and “no, watch me”.
 Thus my class on creating offerings was short on background, history and culture, and big on craft.

 I had also expected I might be in for a spot of flower- and fruit-arranging, but instead I found myself spending a couple of hours pricking my fingers with the bamboo ‘needles’ I was taught to make (tooth picks, pretty much), inflicting successive paper cuts upon my poor fingers as I ripped, tore and sliced banana leaves into strips, and essentially learning how to weave baskets with the plants.